-We expect levels to remain high over the coming weeks in response to the high winter rainfall.
-Low lying land and roads are therefore at risk of flooding.
+We expect levels to remain high over the coming months in response to the high autumn and early winter rainfall.
+Low lying land and roads will therefore be at risk of flooding.
+Due to the nature of groundwater behaviour, this situation could continue for several weeks or longer.

-Due to the nature of groundwater behaviour this situation could continue for several weeks or longer.
-We are continuing to monitor groundwater levels and will update this message on Wednesday 24th April 2024 or as the situation changes.
+We are continuing to monitor groundwater levels and will update this message on Wednesday 19th February 2025 or as the situation changes.

 Information supplied by the Environment Agency

-This information last updated 4:19pm, Wednesday 17th April.
+This information last updated 4:31pm, Wednesday 12th February.

 Areas at risk of groundwater flooding in Kimpton and Lilley Bottom, including Lye Hill, Whiteway and Claggy Bottom